Wildlife tourism: Disturbing breeding patterns

 The pressures of tourists searching out wildlife to photograph or hunt can adversely affect hunting and feeding patterns, and the breeding success of some species.
 Some may even have long-term implications for behavioral and ecological relationships.
 For example, an increase in boat traffic has disturbed the feeding of giant otters in Manú National Park, Peru.
 Further disturbance to wildlife occurs when tourist guides dig up turtle nests and chase swimming jaguars, tapirs, and otters to give clients better viewing opportunities.
 On the shores of Lake Kariba in Zimbabwe, the number of tourist boats and the noise generated has disrupted the feeding and drinking patterns of elephants and the black rhinoceros - it is feared that further increases in boat traffic will affect their reproductive success.
 The disturbance caused by human intervention may prevent species from their regular breeding and feeding activities.

 To avoid this, tourism activities are often restricted in breeding time of some species.
-Eravikulam National Park is an important habitat of the Nilgiri tahrs in the Western Ghats.
-In Rajamala, the tourism zone in the Eravikulam National Park, in breeding season of Nilgiri tahr, visitors are barred from entering the sanctuary for two months from February every year, is an example.
+For instance, the tourism zone in the Eravikulam National Park, an important habitat of the Nilgiri tahrs in the Western Ghats, bars visitors from entering for two months during the breeding season.